core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Common Context, shared by all the endpoints in the group.
 Three new parameters are included in the Common Context: Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters, which all relate to the  signature of the message included in group mode (see {{mess-processing}}).

 * One Sender Context, extended with the endpoint's private key.
-The private key is used to sign the message in group mode, and for calculating the pairwise key in pairwise mode ({{sec-derivation-pairwise}}).
+The private key is used to sign the message in group mode, and for calculating the pairwise keys in pairwise mode ({{sec-derivation-pairwise}}).
 The Sender Context is omitted if the endpoint is configured exclusively as silent server.

 * One Recipient Context for each endpoint from which messages are received.
-No Recipient Contexts are maintained as associated to endpoints from which messages are not (expected to be) received.
-The Recipient Context is extended with the public key of the associated endpoint, used to verify the signature in group mode and for calculating the pairwise key in pairwise mode.
+It is not necessary to maintain Recipient Contexts associated to endpoints from which messages are not (expected to be) received.
+The Recipient Context is extended with the public key of the associated endpoint, used to verify the signature in group mode and for calculating the pairwise keys in pairwise mode ({{sec-derivation-pairwise}}).

 ~~~~~~~~~~~
 +---------------------------+----------------------------------+